Skip to content

 Beinn Damhain — common questions

 Beinn Damhain is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 13km with 561m of ascent and takes most walkers 3-6 hours.
-Terrain: West Highland Way and bridge, then very steep grass and outcrop to the summit.
+Underfoot: West Highland Way and bridge, then very steep grass and outcrop to the summit.

 Where do I park for Beinn Damhain?